Suranjan-Dey/netflix-sql-project/README.md

 ORDER BY 2;
 ```

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each
+Count the number of items in each category.

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/suranjandey/)